-- Identify individuals qualified to become members of our board of directors (or to fill vacancies), consistent with the criteria approved by our board of directors, and to recommend to the board the nominees to stand for election as directors. - · Make recommendations to our board of directors as to changes to the size of the board or any committee thereof. - Review the independence of each director in light of the independence criteria of NYSE and any other independence standards applicable to directors and submit a recommendation to our board of directors with respect to each director's independence. - · Make recommendations to the board regarding the composition of the board's committees. - · Develop, review annually and recommend to the board any revisions to the Company's Corporate Governance Guidelines. - · Oversee the evaluation of the performance of the board and its committees. - Review our overall corporate governance and report to the board on a regular basis, but not less than once per year, on committee findings, recommendations and any other matters that the committee deems appropriate or the board requests.
+- Identify individuals qualified to become members of our board of directors (or to fill vacancies), consistent with the criteria approved by our board of directors, and to recommend to the board the nominees to stand for election as directors. - Make recommendations to our board of directors as to changes to the size of the board or any committee thereof.

+- Review the independence of each director in light of the independence criteria of NYSE and any other independence standards applicable to directors and submit a recommendation to our board of directors with respect to each director's independence. - Make recommendations to our board of directors as to the appointment and responsibilities of an independent Lead Director. - · Make recommendations to the board regarding the composition of the board's committees. - Develop, review annually and recommend to the board any revisions to the Company's Corporate Governance Guidelines. - · Oversee the evaluation of the performance of the board and its committees. - Review our overall corporate governance and report to the board on a regular basis, but not less than once per year, on committee findings, recommendations and any other matters that the committee deems appropriate or the board requests.